Managing time effectively seems so hard? Act like Eisenhower!

 - People interrupting your work

-Some people like helping others solve their problems but the question is that these are not crucial for you, but them.
+Some people like helping others solve their problems but the question is that these are not crucial for you, but for them.
 Over time, this can lead you to higher frustration, distrust in your capabilities and even resentment toward those people.
 Hence, it is essential to delegate these tasks as much as possible and set the right balance by giving higher priority to your activities and goals and overshadowing the requests from others.

 Quadrant 4: Neither urgent nor important tasks

 The activities included in the last quadrant are neither important nor urgent.
 They mostly refer to distractions.
 Some examples are the following: